Policy Name: 10 Cents a Meal for Michigan’s Kids and Farms

 Progress to date:

 In the four years since its inception, the 10 Cents a Meal program has vastly expanded from two regions in the southern and western parts of the Lower Peninsula to include districts statewide.
 In the 2018-2019 school year, 121 districts applied for program grants, but there was only enough funding for 57 districts.
-Applicants to the program are selected based on their ability to purchase and serve locally grown foods as part of their school meal programs, with factors such as the percentage of students receiving free or reduced-priced meals taken into consideration.
+Applicants to the program are selected based on their ability to purchase and serve foods from Michigan farms as part of their school meal programs, with factors such as the percentage of students receiving free or reduced-priced meals taken into consideration.

 The 2020 state budget has vastly increased funding for the program, thereby allowing it to move from a pilot program to statewide implementation.
 However, in early 2020 Governor Gretchen Whitmer used her line-item veto power to slash the budget in an attempt to renegotiate the proposed state budget with Republican lawmakers.
 Attempts to restore the funding were delayed due to the COVID-19 pandemic and related school closures.
 In September of 2020, the state legislature came to an agreement with Governor Whitmer and reinstated funding to Michigan’s School Aid Budget, which supports the 10 Cents a Meal program, with an increased budget of $2 million for the 2020-2021 school year.
 Having secured funding, the program was successfully expanded to allow school districts statewide along with early child-care centers to apply for grants.